wp-plugins/radio-station/readme.md

 ### Upgrading to Radio Station Pro

 Love Radio Station and ready for more?
 As the free version develops, we have also been working hard to introduce new features to create a Professional version that will "level up" the plugin to make your Station's site even more useable and accessible for your listeners!
 [Click here to learn more about Radio Station Pro](https://netmix.com/radio-station-pro/).
+Add your email address at [RadioStation.pro](https://radiostation.pro) to get in the cue so you can receive an invite to download the release when it's ready.

 ## Installation